Non-Commutative Geometry, Categories and Quantum Physics: Categories in Non-Commutative Geometry.

 \subsubsection{Riemannian Morphisms.}

-A less rigid notion of morphism of spectral triples (a definition that, for unitary maps, was introduced by R.~Verch and M.~Paschke~\cite{PV}) consists of relaxing the ``intertwining'' condition~\eqref{eq: Phi} between $\Phi$ and the Dirac operators, imposing only ``intertwining relations'' with the commutators of Dirac operators with elements of the algebras.
+A less rigid notion of morphism of spectral triples\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Morphisms of Non-commutative Riemannian Manifolds, in preparation.
+See also the slides~\cite{B2}.} (a definition that, for unitary maps, was introduced by R.~Verch and M.~Paschke~\cite{PV}) consists of relaxing the ``intertwining'' condition~\eqref{eq: Phi} between $\Phi$ and the Dirac operators, imposing only ``intertwining relations'' with the commutators of Dirac operators with elements of the algebras.
 In more detail: given two spectral triples $(\As_j,\H_j,D_j),$ with $j=1,2,$ a \emph{Riemannian morphism of spectral triples} is a pair

-where $\phi: \As_1\to \As_2$ is a $*$-morphism between the pre-\cs-algebras $\As_1,\As_2$ and $\Phi: \H_1\to \H_2$ is a bounded linear map in $\B(\H_1,\H_2)$ that ``intertwines'' the representations $\pi_1, \pi_2\circ\phi$ and the commutators of the Dirac operators $D_1, D_2$ with the elements $x\in \As_1,\phi(x)\in \As_2$:
+where $\phi: \As_1\to \As_2$ is a $*$-morphism between the pre-\cs-algebras $\As_1,\As_2$ and $\Phi: \H_1\to \H_2$ is a bounded linear map in $\B(\H_1;\H_2)$ that ``intertwines'' the representations $\pi_1, \pi_2\circ\phi$ and the commutators of the Dirac operators $D_1, D_2$ with the elements $x\in \As_1,\phi(x)\in \As_2$:

 i.e.~such that the following diagrams commute for every $x\in \As_1$: